chaosAD/react-tutorial-demo/README.md

-# React Translation App Tutorial
+# React in a Nutshell 🌰

-This is a tutorial for making a translation app in React.
-It goes through most of the important basics of React, by the end of which  at the end a small React application
+This is a tutorial for gettings started with React.
+It goes through most of the important basics of React, including

-#### Todo
+- Basic Components
+- State
+- User Interaction

-- Finish Week 3
+- Styling
-- Review for clarity/Cut it down, etc.
-- Share with people for feedback
-- Add examples for each week
+- Networking and AJAX Requests
+- Nested Components